jordanthescratchandpythonfan/Jolevi-Maker-Not-fineshed-/README.md

 if your on mac this wont work sorry
 ---
-# How to code in GUISCLFB
+# How to code in JSGUICL (Jolevi Simplifyed Graphical user interface Coding Languge)
 ---
 havent made it fully yet